pranavbhat12/Blogtainment/README.md

 ## Technologies Used

-Html and bootstrap used to create the overall website and Color picker game is created using javascript which has two levels of difficulty: Easy and Hard
+Html and Bootstrap used to create the overall website and Color picker game is created using Javascript which has two levels of difficulty: Easy and Hard

-Give it a try and let us know about your experience.😀
+Give it a try and Let us know about your experience.😀